Statewide

 Julie is a proud Gippslandian born and educated in the Latrobe Valley.
 She has more than 20 years' experience in the local health sector, having worked in General Practice, hospital, community health, government and GP training.

-Julie is Deputy Chair of the Gippsland Primary Health Network and has a particular interest in medical workforce planning and quality primary care services located close to home.
+Julie served as a Director on the Gippsland Primary Health Network for nine years, she has a particular interest in medical workforce planning, quality primary care services located close to home and health policy.

 Kim Lane